W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1–5) We could use time on our behalf by regarding the world of linear time as a classroom in which we learn that there is no time.
-(Wapnick, A.V.I., p.129.)
+(Wapnick, AVI, p.129.)
 :::
 {% endif %}